cbrennanpoole/Qualitative-Self/README.md

     - Planning and
     - Forecasting Skills with
     - Attention - to - Detail.
-16. Problem Analysis and
+16. Problem Analysis
-    - Problem Solving.
+    `Problem Solving
+    `<br>
 17. Accounting Experience.
-    - Proficient in Excel :
+    `Proficient in Excel
+    `<br>
-        1. able to apply the skill in managing database and
+    - able to apply the skill in managing database and
-        2. ability to convert and
+    - ability to convert and
-        3. analyze the data.
+    - analyze the data.
 18. SAP/Hyperion Experience is a strong plus `collaborative / team player.
 `<br>
     - Effective Communication Skills.
         1. Takes Ownership and
         2. Acts with Integrity.
 - Ability to build endearing customer relationships.
 19. Proven leader
 `leads peers with professionalism
 `<br>